Elevating emerging engineers

 Data Sciences are fundamentally transforming nearly every area of engineering, science, and society.
 The University of Washington’s Electrical & Computer Engineering faculty are making fundamental contributions to many different areas of data sciences, including machine learning, AI, optimization, information theory, computer vision, and speech and natural language processing.
-Many of our data sciences faculty hold secondary appointments in applied mathematics, computer science and engineering, bioengineering, and other departments, and are active participants in cross-disciplinary institutes such as UW’s eScience Institute, the Allen Institute of Artificial Intelligence and the Bloedel Hearing Research Center.
+Many of our data sciences faculty hold secondary appointments in applied mathematics, computer science and engineering, bioengineering, and other departments, and are active participants in cross-disciplinary institutes such as the UW eScience Institute, the Allen Institute of Artificial Intelligence (Ai2) and the Bloedel Hearing Research Center.

 Artificial intelligence (AI), mathematical optimization and information theory.